tpestremos-art/Miro_Estremos/docs/ZodiacPotassiumEstremos.md

-# Chinese Zodiac Sign Finder
+# Activity 3: Implementing Selection Structure - Chinese Zodiac Sign

 ## Requirements
 Create a Python program that determines a user's Chinese Zodiac sign based on their birth year.